ichthyoid/garden/content/quotes.md

 "I'm formally requesting non-attribution on that one" (about previous quote) - ryan

-"well there's a corpse, all right!" - max
+"well there's a corpse, all right!" - me

 "It's just chugga lugga luggin back there" - ryan